mohimenulislam/Ansible/15. Template, Handlers, Notify, Parted, Filesystem, mount/Template, Handlers, Notify, Parted, Filesystem, mount.md

 ### handlers
+The handlers module in Ansible is used to run specific tasks only when something changes.

-If there is new content in index.html then httpd service will restarted <br>
+If there is new content in `index.html` then `httpd` service will restarted <br>
 *** `handlers` is a task & it will execute when `notify` will informed.